My Stolen Diaries

 Mom said she wanted to get the hell out of there.
 I was in no rush because I still never got to throw a penny in the fountain.
 She dragged me to the car, all the while talking under her breath about how embarrassed she was and how she couldn’t take us anywhere without us causing some kind of a ruckus.
 Mere Germaine was holding onto poor Mem, who was nauseous as all get out.

-We got into our rickety old car, and it took a few tries before the engine turned over.
-Mom was super unhappy, and I figured our Mother’s Day fun was over—ruined by Mem’s teeth flying out of her mouth.
+We got into our rickety old car Mom borrowed from a friend, and it took a few tries before the engine turned over.
+Mom was super unhappy, and I figured our Mother’s Day fun was over — ruined by Mem’s teeth flying out of her mouth.

 When she opened the latch to the barn, there was a pile of tiny black puppies!
 I was happy to be playing with the baby fluffballs but ran back to the car to get Mem and Mere Germaine so they wouldn’t miss out on the fun.